-There is also no current schema to accurately determine the colours and tones which harmonise with a person’s skin, hair and eyes.
+There is also no current scientific process to accurately determine the colours and tones which harmonise with a person’s skin, hair and eyes.

-The genetic pigmentation of human skin, hair and eyes – colour characteristics – interact dynamically to define a person’s colour expression.
+The genetic pigmentation of human skin, hair and eyes – colour characteristics – interact dynamically to define a person’s colouring, their look.

-Colour expression is a dynamic human colour identification, which is most vibrant before aging and the loss of natural proteins and pigmentation begins.
+It is most vibrant before the aging process and the loss of natural proteins and pigmentation begins.

-The peak time of vibrancy is different fr everyone and increases or decreases with the combined effects of health and lifestyle.
+The peak time of vibrancy is different for everyone and increases or decreases with the combined effects of health and lifestyle.